ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 <img src="./media/Step3-image-12.png" />

-11. **Select** the "View credentials v" down arrow to view the newly created credentials.
+11. **Select** the "View credentials" down arrow to view the newly created credentials.

 > **Note - **
 >
 > These are the "CDA dashDB" service credentials you will need to access the dashDB service later when moving the data to the cloud.
-Copy this into with the Data Connect Server info you saved earlier.
-I have redacted my password, to protect my identity, yours will be visible.
+Copy all of this to the same place you saved the Data Connect Gateway ID you saved earlier.
+I have redacted my password to protect my identity.
+Yours will be visible.

 <img src="./media/Step3-image-14.png"/>